izzydavidson/STaBioM-Standardised-Bioinformatics-for-Microbial-samples/README.md

 # STaMP-Standardized-Taxonomic-Microbiome-Pipeline-for-Nanopore-data

-Absolutely — here’s a fuller **README.md draft** you can paste in.
-I’ve kept it aligned to your “core contract” goal, but added the extra pieces you said you want: rationale, FASTQ vs FAST5 usage patterns, tidy CSV schema example, and clear VALENCIA behaviour.

----

-# Nanopore Multi-Site Microbiome Pipeline

 This repository provides a standardized analysis pipeline for Nanopore microbiome data across multiple specimen types.
 The goal is to **reduce method-driven variability** by enforcing consistent inputs, preprocessing, QC, classification, and reporting.

 The pipeline supports two entry modes: